-MOTIVA helps laboratories more easily implement ISO/IEC 17025 quality systems.
+MOTIVA helps laboratories and other conformity assessment bodies more easily implement their own quality systems.

 - are educators